Planning and Building Control

 The Government has set out plans to introduce a statutory Brownfield Land Register which all Councils must have published by 31st December 2017.
 The Brownfield Land Register will comprise a standard set of information on brownfield sites suitable for housing.

-Our Extending the Season initiative has resulted in a number of 's.73' and other planning applications being submitted to us; these applications have attracted concern from a number of quarters.
+Our Extending the Season initiative has resulted in a number of 's.73' and other planning applications being submitted to the Council.